MehdiKhoshnevisz/resume/README.md

 <br/>
 <br/>

-# See your resume online
+# Launch your resume 🚀
 You can see your resume created by [Github Page](https://pages.github.com/) here: ```https://<YOUR_GITHUB_ACCOUNT>.github.io/resume```

 But before that you should create your github page by doing these steps (or see the screenshot):
 1. Go to your repo settings (by click on **Settings** tab)
 2. Click on **Pages** tab in the left sidebar.
 3. Below the **Source** select ```gh-pages``` branch and save it.
-4. Yayy!
-Now you can see your online resume from the link.
+4. Yayy! 🥳 Now you can see your online resume from the link.

 ![](https://filebin.net/rxyg1c39kzunhjgb/screen-recorder-fri-jun-17-2022-21-15-13.gif)

 <br/>
 <br/>

-# Contributing
+# Contributing ✨
 If you want to contribute to the project and make it better follow these steps:

 1. Fork the repo on GitHub